just1689/kubernetes-warm-images/README.md

 ## Kubernetes Warm Images

-The goal of this project is to "keep images warm" by pulling images onto nodes in-case they may be used in the near future.
+The goal of this project is to "keep images warm" by pulling images onto Kubernetes nodes.

 ## Use Cases